Heliostat in der Sonne

 • German Aerospace Centre e.
 V.

-• Ministry for Economic Affairs, Innovation, Digitalisation and Energy of the State of North Rhine-Westphalia using ERDF funds.
+• Ministry of Economic Affairs, Innovation, Digitalisation and Energy of the State of North Rhine-Westphalia using ERDF funds

 Tes4Trig